July 2020 Meeting Updates

 Special Limitations and Considerations

-Due to social distancing protocols, only NBIC committee members will be permitted to physically attend the meetings in an effort to limit the number of people in a meeting room.
+Due to social distancing protocols, only NBIC committee members and those who are assigned to Task Groups associated with a specific committee meeting will be permitted to physically attend the meetings in an effort to limit the number of people in a meeting room.
 Visitors will not be permitted to physically attend any NBIC meeting at The Brown Hotel.
 Visitors can still participate remotely through WebX conferencing.
-Details to come.
+Click here for details.

 The National Board will work with The Brown Hotel to ensure proper social distancing and sanitation is met within each meeting room.
 More information from The Brown Hotel is provided below.
 You can access the hotel’s statements on COVID-19 here and here.